brejoc/isisisreleasedyet.com/README.md

 # What is it?
-This repository includes the sources and build/packaging scripts for isisisreleadyet.com - a fun project that shows how many bugs have to be fixed until Isis, the new Version of [elementary os](elementaryos.org) will be made available.
-Is Isis Released Yet makes use of hlti.py I found somewhere on G+.
-I hope the author doesn't mind using the script.
-Please get in touch with me, so that I can give you proper credit here!
+This repository includes the sources and build/packaging scripts for isisisreleadyet.com - a fun project that shows how many bugs have to be fixed until the beta1 of Isis, the new Version of [elementary os](elementaryos.org) will be made available.
+Is Isis Released Yet makes use of [HLTI.py from Gabriel Perren](https://github.com/Gabriel-p/launchpad-bug-countdown).

 # Dependencies
 * [invoke](https://github.com/pyinvoke/invoke)